The Northern Trust

 As you can clearly see with this list of winners as a rule play off victories tend to be shared out by the elite players of the game and by and large this is something that we will see has been the historical pattern over the years in all of the play off events, as we go through the next three weeks.

-There have of course been some exceptions over the years with the most noticeable one at the Northern Trust coming in the form of Heath Slocum’s win back in 2009 on this course.
+There have of course been some exceptions over the years with the most noticeable one at the Northern Trust coming in the form of Heath Slocum’s win back in 2009.
 All in all though when looking for the winner over the next few weeks it will no doubt pay to focus on the higher end of the market.

 With regards to the recent form of the winners of the Northern Trust coming in to the event a pattern had developed over recent years, which can be seen from the table below.

 As you can see from this table all of the winners from 2013-2017 had been in strong form coming in to the week leading to a conclusion that we should look for a marquee player with good momentum coming in.
-Last year however Bryson somewhat bucked this trend and took the trophy on the back of some fairly mediocre form.
+In 2018 Bryson Dechambeau somewhat bucked this trend and took the trophy on the back of some fairly mediocre form, however last years winner Patrick Reed bought solid form recent form in to the event.

 2018 B Dechambeau MC 30 51